 - MSOE School of Nursing / Ruehlow Nursing Complex

 - Administrative offices (Registrar, Student Accounts, Student Life, Career Services, Admission Office (undergraduate and graduate), IT, Financial Aid Office, President’s Office, V.P. of Academics Office, Finance, Human Resources)

 Diercks Computational Science Hall

-Inside, the new building will provide modern classrooms, innovative laboratories, an auditorium, and spaces to support companies who partner with MSOE.
+Inside, the new building provides modern classrooms, innovative laboratories, an auditorium, and spaces to support companies who partner with MSOE.

-A major feature of the facility will be a state of the art datacenter which will be home to a GPU-accelerated supercomputer.
+A major feature of the facility is the state of the art datacenter which is home to MSOE's GPU-accelerated supercomputer.
 Students, faculty and staff, and business across industries are invited to collaborate with MSOE to benefit from this tremendous asset to the region.